 On paper, it's spot on.
 No more missed deliveries because you're in the bath.
 No more parcels left in the rain by the bin.
 A little mechanical helper trudging up to your actual door, come rain or shine.
 Amazon's press release will no doubt paint a picture of seamless, futuristic convenience.

 But let's be real for a second.
-I think we all know how this goes.
+We all know how this goes.
 The vision is a sleek, silent machine.
 The reality will be a whirring, clanking box on treads that gets confused by a welcome mat.
 It'll probably interpret a child's chalk drawing on the pavement as an insurmountable canyon.
 And the noise.
 Imagine trying to concentrate while one of these things labours up the communal staircase of a flat block at 7pm.
 You'd hear it coming from three floors away.

 A New Frontier for Package Problems